New non-Euclidean neural quantum states from hyperbolic Lorentz recurrent architectures: Appendix

 \subsubsection{Effects of maximal radius on Poincar\'e hyperbolic RNN/GRU}

 The effect of $R_{max}$ is most pronounced on the performances of Poincar\'e RNN, as illustrated in Fig.\ref{j1j2-r_max_prnn-curves} in the $J_1J_2$ case, although the situation is similar in the $J_1J_2J_3$ case.
 Without any $R_{max}$ (or equivalently $R_{max}$ is by default 1.0, at the edge of the Poincar\'e disk), Lorentz RNN performance was almost identical to that of Euclidean RNN, which converged to a local minimum much higher than the true ground state.
 During these trainings with no $R_{max}$, the norms of the hidden state $\vec h_i$ consistently stayed high at 0.9999 or higher, meaning that a numerical explosion had already occurred, causing the model to lose the ability to learn.
 When lower $R_{max}$ values were used, the situation improved dramatically (see Fig.\ref{j1j2-r_max_prnn-curves}), resulting in the significance improvement seen in the performances of Poincar\'e RNN. \\\\ On the other hand, Poincar\'e GRU is much more stable to train than Poincar\'e RNN, thanks to its complex gating mechanism that updates the final hidden state $\vec h_i$ using a combination of old $(\vec h_{i-1})$ and new information ($\vec{\tilde h}_i$), determined by the value of the update gate $\vec z_i$.
-As such, the use of $R_{max}$ was not necessary for Poincar\'e GRU in the 1D $J_1J_2$ model when the default value of $R_{max}=1.0$ (the edge of the Poincar\'e) disk was used.
-For the $J_1J_2J_3$ model, however, even the GRU gating mechanism was not enough to prevent Poincar\'e GRU from the numerical explosions (near the Poincar\'e edge), and $R_{max}$ was necessary to obtain stable training behaviors. \\\\ The choices of $R_{max}$ used for Poincar\'e RNN \& GRU for different $J_2$ couplings in Heisenberg $J_1J_2$ model and for ($J_2,J_3$) couplings in Heisenberg $J_1J_2J_3$ model were recorded in Table \ref{j1j2-hyperparams-poincare} and Table \ref{j1j2j3-hyperparams-poincare}, respectively.
+As such, the use of $R_{max}$ was not necessary for Poincar\'e GRU in the 1D $J_1J_2$ model when the default value of $R_{max}=1.0$ (the edge of the Poincar\'e) disk was used for the first three couplings $J_2=0.0, 0.2, 0.5$.
+When $J_2=0.8$, however, we found that restricting $R_{max}<1$ led to an improvement in the performance of Poincar\'e GRU NQS.
+For the $J_1J_2J_3$ model, $R_{max}<1$ was necessary to obtain stable training behaviors for $(J_2,J_3)$ = (0.2, 0.5) and (0.5, 0.2).
+We also note that with the same $R_{max}$ parameter, different random seeds yielded different training outcomes.
+In most instances\footnote{where an instance here refers to the combination of $J_2$ and the NQS ansatz under consideration}, the results were broadly similar across different seeds but in some cases, the same $R_{max}$ could lead to significantly different results with different seeds.
+This is actually statistically expected, especially when dealing with hyperbolic NQS with the much more rugged optimization landscape, since each random seed represents a different initialization configuration which was known to result in vastly different optimization/training outcome even for Euclidean RNN/GRU NQS with much easier optimization landscape\footnote{It should be noted that with different hardwares, the same seed might not produce the same result but a collection of the same seeds should produce the same statistical behavior.
+This is best explained using a concrete example: Consider Euclidean RNN NQS when $J_2=0.5$, which almost always converges to the false minimum of around $\approx$-13 for about 80-90 percent of the time, with a 10-20 percent chance of converging at a much lower value of $\approx$-35.
+On two different machines, using 5 seeds (111,222,333,444,555), seed 333 might be the one that yields $\approx$-35 on one machine while seed 555 might be the one to yield $\approx$-35 on another machine, while the rest of the seeds consistently obtain the value that is within a narrow range of $\approx$-13, but at least one of the 5 seeds considered would yield $\approx$-35.}. \\\\ The choices of $R_{max}$ used for Poincar\'e RNN \& GRU for different $J_2$ couplings in Heisenberg $J_1J_2$ model and for ($J_2,J_3$) couplings in Heisenberg $J_1J_2J_3$ model are recorded in Table \ref{j1j2-hyperparams-poincare} and Table \ref{j1j2j3-hyperparams-poincare}, respectively.
 Due to a lack of computational resources, these values were arrived at by a process of trial-and-error, in which we only tested a small number of $R_{max}$ values, rather than by using a comprehensive scanning algorithm, which means that it is highly likely that these values are not the absolutely optimal values that could guarantee the best performances possible by the Poincar\'e RNN and GRU.

 \FloatBarrier